 Students applying for funding from SABC need institution officials' support throughout the student loan process.
 Institution officials advise students as they explore their options and guide students on submitting SABC funding applications.
 Institution officials also advise students on repayment strategies and programs.
+As an institution official you are responsible for providing program information, confirming that a student is enrolled in the program identified in their application, and informing SABC if this information changes.
+Institution officials are also responsible for their institution's repayment rate.

+For questions related to

+SABC policies,

+procedures, and

+instructions, please

-For questions related to SABC policies, procedures, and instructions, please email the Institution and Program Designation Team at designat@gov.bc.ca
+email the Institution and

+Program Designation

+Team at

+designat@gov.bc.ca